-There are also interesting sections buried deep in the long text, which I’d like to mention in a shortened form:
+There are also interesting sections buried deep in the long text, which I’d like to mention in a simpler form:

 - Magnesium supplementation increased melatonin levels and reduced the levels of stress hormone cortisol.

 - In animal studies, removing magnesium from the diet lead to anxiety and depression in subjects.
-Anxiety or depression affect sleep massively, as we are all aware.
+Anxiety and depression affect sleep massively, as we are all aware.

-- There is a distinct association between magnesium and falling asleep in women ONLY.
-It is suggested that this gender-related difference is caused by women being more prone to depression and magnesium supplement has shown effective reduction in depressive symptoms.
+- There’s a distinct association between magnesium and falling asleep in women ONLY.
+It’s suggested that this gender-related difference is caused by women being more prone to depression and magnesium supplement has shown effective reduction in depressive symptoms.

-Since magnesium is involved in a lot of brain chemical reactions, it’s definitely worth considering it as a supplement if you suffer from cramps at night.
+Since magnesium is involved in a lot of brain chemical reactions, it’s definitely worth considering if you suffer from cramps at night.
 It’s a very common occurrence, they are harmless and short annoyance, but can be disturbing your sleep significantly.